Sufism in Bangladesh: Colonial Bengal and independent Bangladesh

 Reverence for the Bangla folk hero Satya Pir was identified over a hundred years ago in what is now Bangladesh.
 Ritual practices surrounding the figure represent a syncretic combination of Hindu and Sufi Muslim practices.

-In the 19th Century, the Sufi teacher Gausul Azam Maizbhandari introduced the Qadiriyya order to Bangladesh, with his particular teachings coalescing into Tarika-e-Maizbhandari.
+In the 19th century, the Sufi teacher Gausul Azam Maizbhandari introduced the Qadiriyya order to Bangladesh, with his particular teachings coalescing into Tarika-e-Maizbhandari.

-In the 20th Century, one of the most influential Sufi in Bangladesh was the Sufi saint Khwaja Yunus Ali, who developed a tripartite teaching method, "by writing", "by lecture" and "by khanqah".
+In the 20th century, one of the most influential Sufi in Bangladesh was the Sufi saint Khwaja Yunus Ali, who developed a tripartite teaching method, "by writing", "by lecture" and "by khanqah".
 His followers numbered in the hundreds of thousands.
-A number of khanqahs are operated by his successors, including Bangladesh's largest.
+A number of khanqahs are operated by his successors, including Bangladesh's largest Khankas.

 Khwaja's student Maulana Hashmatullah Faridpuri, the pir of Atroshi (in Faridpur), was a Sufi teacher until his death in 2001.
 Disciples advance in the Atroshi tariqa by bringing in more recruits.
 The focus of the pir of Atroshi in developing buildings and institutions, especially a 600-bed hospital and a mosque larger than the Taj Mahal, has influenced the behaviour of other Sufi pir in Bangladesh.